Quantifying intrinsic causal contributions via structure preserving interventions: SOME PROPERTIES OF ICC

-Given that the scientific content of causal counterfactuals is philosophically controversial one may find this dependence on the specific FCM worrisome.
-The following example suggests that this dependence can also be considered a desirable feature rather than a conceptual flaw.
-Let $X$ be a formal random variable denoting a text in binary encoding.
+for which we obtain\footnote{Readers may find it disturbing that \eqref{eq:xor} generates an {\it unfaithful} distribution and \eqref{eq:cindep} actually corresponds to a DAG without arrows.
+But we have chosen this example only to keep the solution simple, dependence on SCM also holds for more generic models.} $ICC_H^{Sh}(X \to Y) = 0$.
+Hence, ICC also captures counterfactual influence which is invisible by usual interventions on the node itself.
+This can be desirable, for instance, in the following scenario: Let $X$ be a random variable denoting a text in binary encoding.
 Let $Y$ be its encrypted version generated by bitwise XOR with a randomly generated secret key $N$.
 If we have no access to $N$, we cannot detect any statistical dependence between $X$ and $Y$.
-However, we would not argue that the binary encoding of $X$ did not contribute to the encryption $Y$ just because the statistical dependence gets only visible after knowing the key.
-Even if we are not able to decrypt $Y$ because the key is unknown to us, the mere knowledge that $Y$ {\it could} be decrypted after knowing $N$ suffices to acknowledge the contribution of $X$ to $Y$.
-The idea that noise terms $N_j$ in FCMs may be unobservable in one context, but not {\it in principle}, is also used by \cite{Pearl:00} to justify the scientific content of counterfactuals.
+However, we would not argue that the binary encoding of $X$ {\it did not contribute} to the encryption $Y$ just because the statistical dependence gets only visible after knowing $N$.
+Even if we are not able to decrypt $Y$ because $N$ is unknown to us, the mere knowledge that $Y$ {\it could} be decrypted after knowing $N$ suffices to acknowledge the contribution of $X$ to $Y$.\footnote{The idea that noise terms $N_j$ in SCMs may be unobservable in one context, but not {\it in principle}, is also emphasized by \cite{Pearl:00} to justify the scientific content of counterfactuals.} As far as we can see, all known attempts based on usual point interventions fail to formalize our intuitive notion of `intrinsic', despite being reasonable concepts in their own right.

-Since ICC depends on the FCM, readers may not find this argument entirely convincing and still try to measure the `intrinsic contribution' of each node on a target in terms of a quantity that refers to observed nodes only.
-Knowing Pearl's interventional calculus \citep{Pearl:00} and information theory, it seems natural to compute causal influence via some information shared by nodes after `blocking back-door paths' (to refer to interventional rather than observational probabilities).
-As far as we can see, these attempts fail to formalize our intuitive notion of `intrinsic contribution', despite being reasonable concepts in their own right.
 This will be explained in the following section.